karunya-sankar/a3a-iot-ws-hub-dash/README.md

 and using the URL format: `ws://localhost:8090/data`, where you can replace 8090 with 8091, 8092, etc. to test a specific node between 8090 and 8099 (the program simulates 9 nodes by default).

+You can test the Home Hub dashboard by making a new WebSocket request and using the URL format: `ws://localhost:8080/hub/dashboard`.
+As long as you don't disconnect within Insomnia, you will see values from different nodes come up.